 See the full list of administrative office specialist skills.

 After discovering the most helpful skills, we moved onto what kind of education might be helpful in becoming an administrative office specialist.
 We found that 46.8% of administrative office specialists have graduated with a bachelor's degree and 5.2% of people in this position have earned their master's degrees.
 While most administrative office specialists have a college degree, you may find it's also true that generally it's possible to be successful in this career with only a high school degree.
 In fact, our research shows that one out of every five administrative office specialists were not college graduates.

 The administrative office specialists who went onto college to earn a more in-depth education generally studied business and psychology, while a small population of administrative office specialists studied accounting and criminal justice.

-We also looked into companies who hire administrative office specialists from the top 100 educational institutions in the U.S. The top three companies that hire the most from these institutions include University of California Press, United States Army, and Kelly Services.
+We also looked into companies who hire administrative office specialists from the top 100 educational institutions in the U.S. The top three companies that hire the most from these institutions include University of Connecticut, United States Army Corps of Engineers, and Kelly Services.